 The Dibbler is one of the world’s rarest mammals and was believed to be extinct for more than 50 years until a chance rediscovery in 1967.
 The Dibbler is threatened by loss of habitat and introduced predators.

-How Does Perth Zoo Help Save the Dibbler?
+How can you help Perth Zoo save the Dibbler?

-Perth Zoo has supported and partnered with the Department of Parks and Wildlife as part of its Native Species Breeding Program.
+With your support, Perth Zoo has partnered with the Department of Parks and Wildlife as part of its Native Species Breeding Program.

 The Zoo is breeding Dibblers to increase knowledge about them and to provide animals for release into predator safe, Department of Parks and Wildlife managed areas on islands and the mainland.
 The first successful captive breeding of the Dibbler was in 1997 and the first release took place in 1998.